houking-can/PDFConverter/README.md

     PDFConvert.exe -i inputfile -o outputdir -r true -t 20000
 ```

-4. If you run this repository directly, you may skip step 1 and 2.
-Just compile and run in Visual Studio.
+4. If you run this repository directly, you can skip step 1 and 2.

 ### Batch process with Python (Controller)